pmq20/node-packer/node/doc/api/n-api.md

 from [`napi_async_init`][].
 - `[out] result`: The newly created scope.

-There are cases (for example resolving promises) where it is necessary to have the equivalent of the scope associated with a callback in place when making certain N-API calls.
+There are cases (for example, resolving promises) where it is necessary to have the equivalent of the scope associated with a callback in place when making certain N-API calls.
 If there is no other script on the stack the [`napi_open_callback_scope`][] and